l33t-c0d3r-66/CRUD-APP/README.md

 # CRUD-APP
-<li> A simple Web Application Where User can Perform CRUD Operations.
+<li> CRUD App is a Web Application Where User can Perform CRUD Operations.
 <li> It is Created Using JSP, Servlet, Hiberate, Spring Frameworks and Bootstrap.
 <li> This is a learning Based Project and built using Maven.